julien040/anyquery/README.md

 SELECT full_name, stargazers_count, pushed_at FROM github_repositories_from_user('asg017') WHERE name LIKE '%sqlite%';

 -- Count rows of a remote 75MB CSV file
-SELECT * FROM read_csv('https://raw.githubusercontent.com/datadesk/california-coronavirus-data/master/latimes-place-totals.csv', header=true);
+SELECT count(*) FROM read_csv('https://raw.githubusercontent.com/datadesk/california-coronavirus-data/master/latimes-place-totals.csv', header=true);

 -- Insert into a Notion database all repositories of nalgeon related to SQLite INSERT INTO notion_database(repo, stars, last_push) SELECT full_name, stargazers_count, pushed_at FROM github_repositories_from_user('nalgeon') WHERE description LIKE '%sqlite%';